real-ahmed-moussa/Transformer/Readme.md

 ## 📝 License
-This project is shared for portfolio purposes only and may not be used for commercial purposes without permission.
+- This project is shared for portfolio purposes only and may not be used for commercial purposes without permission.
+- This project is licensed under the **MIT License**.
+© 2025 **Dr. Ahmed Moussa**